edcarp/python-intermediate-esces/_episodes/08-geopandas.md

 National Parks in Scotland, and we can plot it

 ~~~
-cairngorms =  gpd.read_file("data/cairngorms.shp") # notice this is a different file format
+# Notice this is a different file format to the geojson file we used for the Scottish Council Boundaries data
+# The corresponding shp file (with the same filename) also needs to be in the same directory
+cairngorms =  gpd.read_file("data/cairngorms.shp")
 cairngorms.plot()
 ~~~
 {: .language-python}